-- C.5 Integration of theory and practice must be central to the programme. - C.6 The learning and teaching methods used must be appropriate to the effective delivery of the learning outcomes. - C.7 The delivery of the programme must support and develop autonomous and reflective thinking. - C.8 The delivery of the programme must support and develop evidence-based practice. - C.9 The programme must include an effective process for obtaining appropriate consent from service users and learners. - C.10 The education provider must identify and communicate to learners the parts of the programme where attendance is mandatory, and must have associated monitoring processes in place.
+- C.2 The learning outcomes must ensure that learners understand and are able to meet the expectations of professional behaviour in prescribing practice, including the standards of conduct, performance and ethics. - C.3 The programme must reflect the philosophy, core values, skills and knowledge base as articulated in any relevant curriculum guidance. - C.4 The curriculum must remain relevant to current practice. - C.5 Integration of theory and practice must be central to the programme. - C.6 The learning and teaching methods used must be appropriate to the effective delivery of the learning outcomes. - C.7 The delivery of the programme must support and develop autonomous and reflective thinking. - C.8 The delivery of the programme must support and develop evidence-based practice. - C.9 The programme must include an effective process for obtaining appropriate consent from service users and learners. - C.10 The education provider must identify and communicate to learners the parts of the programme where attendance is mandatory, and must have associated monitoring processes in place.